ariel10aguero/Mesh-to-Telegram/README.md

-# Meshtastic ↔ Telegram bridge
+# Meshtastic ↔ Telegram Group Bridge

-Desktop GUI or headless script that forwards Meshtastic text messages to a Telegram group and sends mesh traffic from Telegram using `/todos` (broadcast) and `/!xxxxxxxx` (direct message to an 8-hex node ID).
+This project retransmits Meshtastic text messages to a dedicated Telegram group and sends supported Telegram commands back to the mesh.
+It includes a desktop GUI and a headless script.
+Use `/todos` for broadcasts and `/!xxxxxxxx` for a direct message to an 8-hex node ID.

 ## Run the GUI